 Passive design and the Okanagan climate

-Passive solar design in Kelowna means orienting the main living spaces and primary glazing to the south, using roof overhangs sized to admit low winter sun while shading summer sun at its higher angle, and providing thermal mass to moderate temperature swings.
-These principles are not new and they are not expensive to incorporate at the design stage.
+Passive solar design in Kelowna means orienting main living spaces and primary glazing to the south, using roof overhangs sized to admit low winter sun while shading summer sun at its higher angle, and providing thermal mass to moderate temperature swings.
+These principles are not expensive to incorporate at the design stage.
 They are, however, frequently overlooked in production homes where the plan is generated without reference to the specific site's orientation.
+BC's Energy Step Code requires an energy compliance report from a certified advisor at permit submission for new residential construction.
+A genuinely passive-oriented custom home should exceed that standard comfortably while also being more pleasant and affordable to live in.

 The Kelowna permit process

 As with any permit process, the most effective way to manage timelines is to submit a complete application the first time.
 Deficiency responses reset the review clock.
-An architect who prepares permit packages with Kelowna's specific checklist requirements in mind, and who has submitted applications to the city before, will reduce the back-and-forth that adds weeks to the process.
+An architect who prepares permit packages with Kelowna's specific checklist requirements in mind, and who has submitted to the city before, will reduce the back-and-forth that adds weeks to the process.